-Dispose() and finalize() are two important methods used for releasing resources in C#.
-These methods are used for cleaning up resources like database connections and files if they are no longer required. but there are some significant differences between the dispose
+The Dispose() and Finalize() are important methods for releasing resources in C#.
+We use these methods to clean up resources that are no longer needed, such as database connections and files.
+However, there are significant differences between the “dispose” and “finalize” methods in C#.

 Table of Contents